-Skilled nursing care: Covered services provided by licensed nurses, technicians or therapists during a stay in a skilled nursing facility or in a member's home.
+Skilled nursing care: Covered services provided by licensed nurses, technicians, or therapists during a stay in a skilled nursing facility or in a member's home.

-Skilled nursing facility: A place that gives 24-hour-a-day nursing care that only trained health professionals can give.
+Skilled nursing facility: A place that gives 24-houra-day nursing care that only trained health professionals can give.

 Specialist (or specialty doctor): A doctor who treats certain types of health care problems.
 For example, an orthopedic surgeon treats broken bones; an allergist treats allergies; and a cardiologist treats heart problems.
-In most cases, you will need a referral from your PCP to go to a specialist.
+In most cases, a member will need a referral from their PCP to go to a specialist.

-Specialty mental health services: Services for members who have mental health services needs that are higher than a mild to moderate level of impairment.
+Specialty mental health services (SMHS): Services for members who have mental health services needs that are higher than a mild to moderate level of impairment.

-Subacute care facility (adult or pediatric): A long-term care facility that provides comprehensive care for medically fragile persons that need special services, such as inhalation therapy, tracheotomy care, intravenous tube feeding, and complex wound management care.
+Subacute care facility (adult or pediatric): A longterm care facility that provides comprehensive care for medically fragile members who need special services, such as inhalation therapy, tracheotomy care, intravenous tube feeding, and complex wound management care.